 IMPORTANT: Do not leave your home to row if Government advice means you should stay at home because you or someone you live with has or has had symptoms of COVID-19.

-People who are symptomatic should self-isolate for 10 days and household members for 14 days as per NHS guidance.
-No one who is self-isolating should attend an outdoor sports facility/activity.
+People who are symptomatic should self-isolate for 10 days and household members for 10 days as per NHS guidance.
+No one who is self-isolating should attend a sports facility/activity.

 These may include: